§ 1 General matters regarding the library

 5) Users are categorised as follows:

 Group 1: Staff members

 Group 3: Students

-Group 4: Graduates; students and lecturers from cooperation partner institutions
+Group 5: Students and lecturers from cooperation partner institutions, interlibrary loans

 6) The library has the right to disclose the names of persons in group 1 upon request, if another user would like access to or copy parts of the item currently on loan to a person from group 1.

 § 15 Loan periods and number of items that can be borrowed at one time

 1) The following loan periods are applicable to the various user groups:

 |Group||Duration||Number of items|

 |Group 2||56 Days||30 items|